fireblogcms/gatsby-starter-fireblog-basic/README.md

 node.js >= 10.13 is required.
 Make sure you have a compatible version running `node -v` command in your terminal.

-If you have to install node, you might be interested in using `nvm` to install and switch easily between any node version.
+If you have to install `node`, you might be interested in using `nvm` to install and switch easily between any node version.

 ### Installation